-- (a) "Stratton" model F40-OD green campaign hat, solid black hat ribbon, gold and black acorn cord (#CD-GB-BK) for sergeants and below, gold acorn cord for lieutenants and above, 3 piece, half inch (1/2") black leather hat strap (#ST-3P-BK) with department issue hat piece indicating rank. - (b) Green Eisenhower (Ike) Jacket with gold aquillette.
+- (a) "Stratton" model F40-OD green campaign hat, solid black hat ribbon, gold and black acorn cord (#CD-GB-BK) for sergeants and below, gold acorn cord for lieutenants and above, 3 piece, half inch (1/2") black leather hat strap (#ST-3P-BK) with department issue hat piece indicating rank. - (b) Green Eisenhower (Ike) Jacket.
 Lieutenants and above have gold sleeve bands one half (1/2") inches wide, Sergeants and below have black sleeve bands, one half (1/2") inches wide. - (c) Polished gold colored name plate with blue lettering.
-Name plate dimensions are two and one half (2-1/2") inches long by one half (1/2").

-- (d) Silver-tan Long sleeve shirt, polyester/rayon blend, dry-clean only.
+Name plate dimensions are two and one half (2-1/2") inches long by one half (1/2"). - (d) Silver-tan Long sleeve shirt, polyester/rayon blend, dry-clean only.
 No wash and wear uniforms are allowed. - (e) Black four-in-one break away tie with two (2") inch by 5/16" polished gold colored tie bar.
-No brushed finished tie bars are allowed. - (f) Forest green wool or polyester/wool blend uniform trousers, dry clean only.
-No wash and wear uniforms are allowed. - (g) Polished/spray shined leather basket weave dress belt and Sam Browne belt with polished chrome buckles.
-The Sam Browne belt will have the black duty holster and department issue handgun, one ammunition case with magazines, one handcuff case with handcuff, and four department issue keepers. - (h) Polished or ever-shine round toed shoes.
-Boots with pointed toes are not permitted.
+No brushed finished tie bars are allowed.

+- (f) Forest green wool or polyester/wool blend uniform trousers, dry clean only.
+No wash and wear uniforms are allowed. - (g) Black basket weave dress belt and Sam Browne belt with polished chrome buckles.
+The Sam Browne belt will have the duty holster and department issue handgun, one ammunition case with magazines, one handcuff case with handcuff, and four department issue keepers.
+All holsters/pouches/keepers will be black basket weave with chrome snaps. - (h) Polished or ever-shine round toed shoes or boots black in color.
+Shoes/boots with pointed toes are not permitted.

 The "Ceremonial" Class A uniform used by the Honor/Color Guard will include the above and other uniform equipment as directed by the Sheriff or his/her designee.
-The Sheriff or his/her designee may exclude the wearing of the lke Jacket at ceremonies during extreme summer conditions.
+The Sheriff or his/her designee may exclude the wearing of the Ike Jacket at ceremonies during extreme summer conditions.